christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 # Session 2

 When we last left Grünfeld, he was sitting in a dwarf's farmhouse kitchen trying to land a kobold removal job.
 Jaddoc, a former sapper (combat engineer) turned cattle rancher, is letting Grünfeld in on exactly what went down before he started looking for outside help.
-Now that I'm thinking about it, let's add this situation as our first Thread to the Threads List.
-In the same way that the Characters List provides Mythic with fuel for generating Random Events related to characters, the Threads List fuels Mythic with party goals that can be used later to form Random Events that help or hinder said goals.
+Now that I'm thinking about it, let's add this situation as our first Thread to the Threads List!
+In the same way that the Characters List provides Mythic with fuel for generating Random Events related to characters, the Threads List fuels Mythic with goals that can be used later to form Random Events that will help or hinder said goals.

 ```
 Threads List